 10. A Whole New World

-Written by Alan Menkin and Tim Rice, it is arguably the most cherished duet in Disney history.
+Written by Alan Menkin and Tim Rice, “A Whole New World” from the movie Aladdin, is arguably the most cherished duet in Disney history.
 It won numerous awards at the Oscars and Grammy awards where it took home the Song of the Year award.

 9. Colors of the Wind